Danil-Kutnyy/Neuroevolution/README.md

 The "gene transcription activation" protein can do all of these things, so each exon (protein parameter) encodes an exact action.
 The first codon (three-letter sequence) encodes what type of exon it is, and the other codons encode other information.
 In the example, the first codon `ATA` of this parameter shows the type of parameter. `ATA` means that this is an expression site parameter, so the next three codons: `ACG ACG ACG` specify the site to which the gene expression protein will bind to express a gene (shown in the example later).
 A special function `codons_to_nucl` is used to transcribe codons into a sequence of `ACTG` alphabet.
 In our case, the `AC ACG ACG` codons encode the sequence `CTCTCT`.
 This sequence will be used as a binding site.
-Now, after we understand how the protein sequence `AAAATTGCATAACGACGACGGC` will be read by our program and do its function, I will show you how gene expression happens.
+Now, after we understand how the protein `AAAATTGCATAACGACGACGGC` will be read by our program and do its function, lets see how gene expression happens.
 ### Gene expression
 Imagine such a piece of genetic code is present in the genome(Spaces & «|» are used for separation and readability):